mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 <h2 id="rspec--testing">Rspec & Testing</h2>
 Don't stress too much on Rspec and Testing right now.
 There are (or were) 3 great challenges in week 1 that get you up to speed.
 Also realize tests can be a major road block to your learning in Rails.
 I would recommend you get comfortable with rails before you worry about TDD.

-That said, here is a list of gems I used to run my testing in rails.
+That said, here's a list of gems I used to run my testing in rails.
 We'll call it the TDD toolbelt
 ###TDD toolbelt
 <a href="https://github.com/thoughtbot/factory_girl_rails" target="_blank">Factory Girl</a> - allows you to create objects for your tests, hence the name "Factory" girl.